Hizoka76/keneric/KenericCustomIcon/README.md

 ```

 ### Usage:
-Just right click on the item (file or folder) then choose "Keneric Actions" and finally "Choose a custom thumbnail".
+Right-click on items (files or folders) then choose "Keneric Actions" and finally "Choose a custom thumbnail".
+Search for the image you wish to use as a thumbnail in the file browser.
+If KenericRemoveThumbnails is installed, it will be run to remove the old thumbnail from the file; otherwise, it's up to you to remove it.